Skip to content

 }

-Here’s what the deta flow looks like when adding in the encoder/decoder.
+Here’s what the data flow looks like when adding in the encoder/decoder.

 As you can see, encoding the video reduces the bandwidth by 100x (9000 kB/s vs 9 kB/s).